Contactless Payment in Barcelona (Credit & Debit Cards, Google Pay, Apple Pay & Samsung Pay)

 To be able to pay using an app, typically Google Pay, Apple Pay or Samsung Pay, you need to have a smartphone with an NFC antenna.
 Most telephones manufactured after 2015 will have an NFC antenna.

-I’m going to describe the procedure for paying using an iPhone SE with Apple Pay, but the process is similar when using Google Pay or Samsung Pay.
+I’m going to describe the procedure for paying using an iPhone with Apple Pay, but the process is similar to that of Google Pay or Samsung Pay.

 1. Add your cards to the wallet app